 When Jamie O’Brien burns an ASP rule book in his video, which retails for $8.99 on iTunes, the decision to do so, whether his own, or that of one of the writers or producers of the film, is discussed, developed, and shot by a team of professionals, probably numerous times.
 It is not a spontaneous moment; it is not an act of deep-seated rebellion; it is the melodramatic pantomime of the advertising agent of a global snake oil brand.
 It is the recreation of the imitation of a symbolic act, a picture of a facsimile, less than meaningless.

 O’Brien, aside from being an outstanding surfer, is a very savvy businessman.
 In this way, he is similar to that other oft-mentioned brand, Dane Reynolds.
 Reynolds, you will recall, penned what some called a manifesto when he left the World Tour.
 He outdid the grandiosity of even his fans, but in a, you know, ironic way, (cuz he was like, so over it, presumably) and titled it “A Declaration of Independence.”
-In it, he paints competition surfing as prescribed and stolid and his decision to leave it as a turning point in a personal quest for learning, growth, and high performance surfing.
-And now he’s free™!
-To surf how he wants, ride what he wants, and make an estimated $23 million dollars over six years to do it.
+In it, he paints competition surfing as prescribed and stolid and his decision to leave it as a turning point in a personal quest for learning, growth, and high-performance surfing.
+Then he was free™!
+To surf how he wanted, ride what he wanted, and make an estimated $23 million dollars over six years to do it.
 Wait, what?

 Behind the thin façade of Asperger nonchalance that Reynolds cultivates sits a man who, either through his own shrewdness or that of others, is very good at controlling the image he presents to his adoring public through the media.
 This, combined with great surfing, has made him the new messiah of all those people who want to believe in freesurfing™.
 What he either doesn’t understand, or more likely is unwilling to admit, is that his quest for freedom is, like O’Brien’s rebellion, just branding.